DevsHero/dynamic-agent/README.md

     *   `source`: (Optional) Specifies which prompts to reload.
         *   `local`: Reloads only from the local file specified by `PROMPTS_PATH`.
         *   `remote`: Reloads only from Firebase Remote Config (if `ENABLE_REMOTE_PROMPTS` is true).
+        *   If omitted, reloads from all configured sources.

 **How to Use the Webhook:**